 A major trouble that many students face while writing assignments are the lack of writing skills or difficulty in coping with the language which is specifically for international students or for those pursuing education in a language which is not their mother tongue.
 They might lack in grammar or diction, might confuse between paraphrasing and plagiarism, be unable to put the gathered information in their own words or merely be careless in taking notes which leads them to a confused state as to what is to be done and how.
 All these could be reasons why students plagiarize.

 Many students find the process of referencing and citation difficult and too cumbersome to put their efforts into.
 Most of them do not even know the correct way of doing it, which is why they tend to skip this step and end up plagiarizing their work.
-Also, a major trouble that students face with citation is the inconsistency of citation guidelines amongst the different styles.
-Students often get confused between the different styles and end up skipping this step altogether.
+Also, a major trouble that students face with citation is the inconsistency of citation guidelines among the different styles.
+Students often get confused between the different styles of academic essay and end up skipping this step altogether.

 Plagiarism is a major problem with students these days that needs immediate addressing.
 Not only is it hampering the cognitive and writing skills of the students, it is making them more and more dependent on others.
 With a little intervention from the educators, this problem can be solved.
 Educating the students about what plagiarism is and what is the ethical way of using intellectual property are just the basic steps towards achieving this goal, apart from motivating the students to be innovative and inculcating in them the habit of producing original work.